programandoconro/COVID19-Rockerfiles/README.md

-## COVID19 data in Rstudio and Flask using virtual containers
+# COVID19 data from kaggle in Rstudio or Python Flask using virtual containers
 Requirements:
 docker or podman * tested with podman 1.8.1.

 Get the data from public API.
 Get your Kaggle.com credentials from: https://www.kaggle.com/docs/api#getting-started-installation-&-authentication and add them to ```kaggle.json``` file.

-# Rstudio in your browser with just three steps
+## Rstudio in your browser with just three steps

 Steps:
 1. Clone and cd into this repo: git clone https://github.com/progamandoconro/coronaCOVID19 && cd coronaCOVID19/RSTUDIO